104corp/terraform-aws-vpc/README.md

 * The variable `var.azs` **must** be specified.
 * The number of public subnet CIDR blocks specified in `public_subnets` **must** be greater than or equal to the number of availability zones specified in `var.azs`.
 This is to ensure that each NAT Gateway has a dedicated public subnet to deploy to.

-## "private" versus "intra" subnets

-By default, if NAT Gateways are enabled, private subnets will be configured with routes for Internet traffic that point at the NAT Gateways configured by use of the above options.

-If you need private subnets that should have no Internet routing (in the sense of [RFC1918 Category 1 subnets](https://tools.ietf.org/html/rfc1918)), `intra_subnets` should be specified.
-An example use case is configuration of AWS Lambda functions within a VPC, where AWS Lambda functions only need to pass traffic to internal resources or VPC endpoints for AWS services.

-Since AWS Lambda functions allocate Elastic Network Interfaces in proportion to the traffic received ([read more](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html)), it can be useful to allocate a large private subnet for such allocations, while keeping the traffic they generate entirely internal to the VPC.

-You can add additional tags with `intra_subnet_tags` as with other subnet types.

 ## Conditional creation